-Drew Dickinson is in his first season as pitching coach on Brian O’Connor’s staff and comes to Charlottesville after eight years as the pitching coach at Illinois.
+Drew Dickinson is in his second season as pitching coach on Brian O’Connor’s staff and comes to Charlottesville after eight years as the pitching coach at Illinois.

 Dickinson helped the Illinois pitching staff to an unprecedented amount of success during his tenure.
 Under his guidance, the Illini established new school single-season records for ERA and strikeouts.
 Dickinson has coached two Big Ten Pitchers of the Year, 15 MLB Draft picks (including two first rounders) and four-All-Americans.
 The success on the mound helped Illinois win 60.3 percent of its games over the last six years (202-133-1), one of the Illini’s best runs ever.